Marketers, Your Salesforce Leads Do Suck – Here’s How To Define Marketing Qualified Leads (MQLs)

 In the world of marketing, there’s always room for improvement, and lead generation is no exception.
 Your Marketing team can change the relationship with Sales and results of the sales team by taking an active role in lead qualification.
 The MQL quality gate will establish a measurable quality standard for assigned leads.

-This qualification standard will help improve the sales team’s confidence in marketing-generated leads and the conversations around leads and put everyone’s definition of quality on the same page.
+This qualification standard will help improve the sales team’s confidence in marketing qualified leads and the conversations around leads and put everyone’s definition of quality on the same page.